Has your test kit expired or have you misplaced it?

 3. Do the test and send it back

-4. Get results
+4. Get your result

-- My Health Record, unless you ticked the box on your participant details form to tell us you don’t want this to happen or you have opted out of My Health Record
+- My Health Record (unless you ticked the box on your participant details form to tell us you don’t want this to happen, or you have opted out of My Health Record).

-A positive result is not a cancer diagnosis, but you should see your GP.
+A positive result is not a cancer diagnosis.
+But you should see your doctor as soon as possible.
 Read more about understanding your results.

 5. Repeat every 2 years

-Requesting a replacement kit
+Request a replacement kit

 The new kit should arrive 4 to 10 weeks after your request.

-- you are having treatment for cancer
+- you are having treatment for cancer.

 If you want to take a break from the National Bowel Cancer Screening Program, you can defer your screening date.

-Reasons for deferring include:
+Reasons for deferring may include that you:

-- you are getting advice from your GP
+- have had advice from your doctor

-- you are travelling
+- are unwell